UsernameTron/Customer-Churn-Loyalty-Logic/README.md

 # Customer Churn Prediction for Subscription Service
+⚠️ **Security Notice:** This repository does not contain any sensitive or personal data.
+Please ensure that you do not commit any API keys, passwords, or confidential information.

 ## Overview
 A Streamlit application that predicts customer churn for a subscription service using machine learning.
 Helps businesses identify customers at risk of leaving and take proactive measures to retain them.